carleshf/carleshf.github.io/_posts/2015-01-15-add-new-methods-to-existing-class-in-ruby.md

 ---
 published: true
+title: Add new methods to existing classes in ruby
 category: blog
 layout: post
-title: Add new methods to existing classes in ruby
+author: carleshf
+tags:
+  - ruby
 ---

 I was working on a _kata_ from [CodeWars](http://www.codewars.com) that asks to implement a series of methods that involve working with arrays.
 This led me to discovered a feature from ruby language that impressed me: You can extend the functionality of an existing class!
 In other words, you can add methods to an existing class.